ddev/ddev/docs/content/users/quickstart.md

     ddev config --project-type=php --docroot=public --webserver-type=apache-fpm --php-version=8.2 --create-docroot --timezone=Europe/Berlin
     ```

-    Afterwards you can [download the Contao Manager](https://contao.org/de/download), copy it into the public directory and rename it (.php).
-Start ddev and follow the further steps within the Contao Manager.
+    Afterwards you can [download the Contao Manager](https://contao.org/en/download), copy it into the public directory and rename it (.php).
+Start DDEV and follow the further steps within the Contao Manager.

 ## Craft CMS